 BOLGATANGA - YENDI

-Further in the South, in this savannah, the Dagomba live, a tribe that represents one eighth of the entire Ghanaian population.
+Further in the South, in this savannah, the Dagomba live.
+This tribe represents one eighth of the entire Ghanaian population.
 They are mainly farmers and have always shared their territory with other tribes such as the Kokomba.
-They build round clay huts with thatched roof.
+They build round clay huts with thatched roofs.
 The house of the village chief, where the council of the elders meets, is easily recognizable thanks to its larger size and style: it has a central pole supporting the roof and the entry is framed with pieces of burned clay.

 Overnight on a full board basis at Kamil Legacy Hotel or similar